Urielcito/Solvd-LABA/README.md

 ## Changelog:
+### Oct 4.
+- Removed useless RM, kept the cool diagram
+- Added SQL commands to create the schema
+- Added the SQL file to directly import into MySQL Workbench in case something goes wrong
 ### Oct 3.
 - Removed last readme sections that aided in showing my code during the exam
 - Added my first try at a relational model